-• The reason might be related to exercise’s anti-inflammatory effects, since it is a chronic inflammatory disease.
+• The reason might be related to exercise’s anti-inflammatory According to a.

 In the U.S., it’s estimated that fatty liver disease not related to alcohol consumption affects up to 9 percent of the population.
 Globally, its estimated prevalence is 25 percent—and it’s the leading cause of chronic liver disease in the world.